ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 It is also possible and probably convenient to add more `.rb` files to the `lib` folder to allow organizing better the plugin source code.

-The derived plugin class can define which will be called by Ceedling automatically at predefined stages of the build process.
+The derived plugin class can define some methods which will be called by Ceedling automatically at predefined stages of the build process.

 #### `setup`